One Meal A Day.

 If I eat anything below my TDEE, I am guaranteed to lose weight because that’s how physics works. (￣y▽,￣)╭

 So as you can see at the bottom left in the pictures above, I decided to go with a 750 deficit.
 SailRabbit auto-calculates the rest of the numbers simply.
-But I would read too much into them since not many people are great with the numbers game in fat loss.
+But I wouldn’t read too much into them since not many people are great with the numbers game in fat loss.

 This means my calorie goal for my OMAD is 1,402.
 Which works out for me since my ultimate goal weight needs ~1,500 calories are their TDEE.
 I’ll be eating like my UGW, so no need to transition to completely different maintenance calories.